-Sequence of learning: Knowledge content - list of statements of what students should know by progressing through this unit (identify key tier 2/3 vocabulary in bold) Rules and understanding of the game.
+Sequence of learning: Knowledge content - list of statements of what students should know by progressing through this unit (identify key tier 2/3 vocabulary in bold)

+Rules and understanding of the game.

-Know the different areas and lines on the court.
+Know the different areas and lines on the court and relating this to the lines on small courts used in games.